Associate the uppercase letter K and lowercase letter k with the /k/ sound as in kangaroo, king, and kitten.

 Read the target letter

-- Write a list on the board of things the K King does in his kingdom and actions that begin with K (e.g., kittens, kingdom, kite, kiss, kick).
+- Write a list on the board of things the K King does in his kingdom and actions that begin with K (e.g., kite, kiss, kick).

-- Have the children underline the letter K at the beginning of each word and have them say the /k/ sound each time they underline a letter.
+- Have the children circle the letter K at the beginning of each word and have them say the /k/ sound each time they circle a letter.

 Write the target letter

-- Help the children write the uppercase letter K (and lowercase k) on small pieces of paper or sticky notes.
+- Help the children write the uppercase letter K and lowercase letter k on small pieces of paper or sticky notes.

 - Allow the children to draw pictures of things from the activity that begin with the letter K (e.g., kite, key, kitten) on small pieces of paper or sticky notes.